Linneper Hof: History and notable residents

+The Hof was given to the Cologne canon Dietrich II zu Nuenair (d.
+1505) even before the death of Archbishop Johann,.
+As Dietrich II became provost of Soest in 1499, he declared that the Hof, which had been left to him, should revert to the Count's House of Wittgenstein.
+The Hof fell a few years later to a grandson of Eva von Linnep, the canon Friedrich d.
+J. von Neuenahr (1504–1527).

 In 1528, hereditary bailiff Gumprecht (II., IV.)
 VI. von Neuenahr-Alpen (d.
-1555), as the only brother of Friedrich who had died in the previous year, finally renounced the "Erbklosterhof, later called Reifferscheider and now Linneper Hof, on the cathedral court at Cologne", in favour of Domkeppler Georg von Sayn-Wittgenstein (.
-1558) as the next ecclesiastical heir of the Lords of Linnep.
+1555), as the only brother of Friedrich who had died in the previous year, finally renounced the Hof, in favour of Domkeppler Georg von Sayn-Wittgenstein (1558) as the next ecclesiastical heir of the Lords of Linnep.
 Bernhardt Maeß, canon of St. Gereon in Cologne, agreed to waive 200 gold florins which he had invested in the Linneper Hof or the tenements connected with it in the cathedral courtyard of Cologne, if later on the sons of Count Gumprecht became canons.
 As late as 1532 Gumprecht (II., IV.)- VI was still using the house.
-In the following years, Georg von Sayn-Wittgenstein appears as the owner of the Hof.
+In the following years, Georg von Sayn-Wittgenstein appeared as the owner of the Hof.

-In 1534, the Lenneper was rented to the burgher Mathias Vorsbach (d.
-1557), who lived there with his wife Jutta von Lachem (d. after 1607; ∞ II Helmig von Siegburg) and his family.
+In 1534, the Lenneper (a misspelling) was rented to the burgher Mathias Vorsbach (d.
+1557), who lived there with his wife Jutta von Lachem (d. after 1607; ∞ 2nd Helmig von Siegburg) and his family.
 Matthias Vorsbach was tried from 1551 onwards for not having his child baptised as an infant; he died in prison in Brühl.
 Georg von Sayn-Wittgenstein placed the Linneper Hof at the disposal of the cathedral dean and later archbishop Gebhard I von Mansfeld-Vorderort in 1552.
-(1524-1562, r.
+(1524–1562, r.
 1558).